gitricko/tos-webtop/README.md

 - GitHub account with Codespaces access
 - Modern web browser (Chrome, Firefox, Safari, or Edge)
 - Stable internet connection
-- At least 4GB of available RAM in Codespace
+- At least 2 cpu and 8 GB of available RAM in Codespace (default codespace)
-- Minimum 8GB storage space
+- For self-hosting, use only **AMD64** architecture.
+ARM Linux is not supported by ToS Desktop for now.

 This README is focused on practical steps: quick start, backup & restore, common commands, troubleshooting, and security guidance for running the environment in Codespaces.

 ## Quick start